Banshee Chapter: Plot

-Anne realizes the signal is likely coming from the laboratory that performed the MKUltra experiments.
-Thomas reveals that he lied about giving her DMT-19.
+Blackburn reveals that he lied about giving her DMT-19.
 Realizing the entity will pursue her regardless, Anne resolves to end the broadcast.
-She and Thomas travel into the desert and discover the laboratory in an abandoned fallout shelter, taking a can of gasoline to burn whatever they find.
-Inside, they discover a room full of radio equipment and a large tank.
-A pale figure with black eyes resides within a small porthole built into the side (implied to be the "Primary Source").
+Realizing the signal likely comes from an MKUltra laboratory, the two travel into the desert and discover the laboratory in an abandoned fallout shelter.
+Inside, they discover a room full of radio equipment and a large tank containing a pale figure with black eyes (implied to be the "Primary Source").
 The radio equipment comes to life and broadcasts the numbers station.

-Anne hunts for the gasoline can, avoiding a grotesque figure who chases her.
-Thomas begins to bleed from the eyes and convulse.
-Apologizing to Anne, he shoots himself in the head.
-In a frenzy, Anne smashes open the porthole in the tank, pours the gasoline inside, and throws a lighter scavenged from Thomas' corpse.
+As Anne is chased by a grotesque figure, Blackburn begins to bleed from the eyes and convulse.
+To avoid being taken over, he shoots himself in the head.
+In a frenzy, Anne pours the gasoline into the tank and set it on fire.
 The resulting explosion knocks her unconscious.
-When she comes to, she finds the clothing worn by James before his disappearance lying outside in the hallway, implying that the creature chasing her was "wearing" James.
+When she comes to, she finds the clothing James wore before his disappearance lying in the hallway, implying that the creature chasing her was "wearing" James.

-Anne is taken into police custody, where one of her co-workers visits.
+Anne is taken into police custody and visited by a co-worker.
 She and Anne discuss the tape that Anne discovered.
-Part of the tape was erased, but a video forensics company was able to retrieve it.
-Anne cannot understand why James's friend disappeared, as he never took the drug.
-She hears the phantom broadcast issuing from the intercom and realizes that the effects of the drug can be passed along by human touch, as she still saw the creatures despite never having taken the drug.
-She turns to discover that the entities have taken over her co-worker (whose hand she held moments before).
-Recovered footage on the tape reveals that a college-age Thomas Blackburn was a test subject in Project MKUltra.
+Eventually Anne realizes that DMT-19's effects can be passed along by human touch, which explains why she sees the creatures without having taken it.
+To her horror Anne discovers the entities have taken over her coworker (whose hand she had held earlier).
+Recovered footage on the tape reveals another Project MKUltra test subject: a college-aged Blackburn.